Improving data product accuracy using GCPs during the image capture process.

 - Note: GCPs are only available for Pro/Enterprise accounts.
 Please upgrade your individual account to Pro or contact firstname.lastname@example.org if you are interested in an Enterprise trial in order to use GCPs.

 - Ensure that the imagery captured is nadir (ground facing) imagery.
-Oblique imagery is not compatible with GCPs.
+Oblique imagery may result in less accuracy when processing and may be more difficult to mark.

-- Place GCPs and record their coordinates (decimal latitude/longitude) within the operational area prior to conducting a flight.
+- Place GCPs and record their coordinates within the operational area prior to conducting a flight.
 Use 5-10 GCPs for each site.

 - Be sure to evenly distribute the GCPs throughout the site (do not cluster them in one part).
 Do not place GCPs on the corners or edges of the mapping area as they will only be visible in a small selection of photos and will be difficult for Pix4D to use when processing.